enze-chen/enze-chen.github.io/teaching.markdown

 - <span style="font-weight:500">Fellowships seem like a ton of work; is it worth applying for the [GRFP](https://www.nsfgrfp.org/){:target="_blank"}, [NDSEG](https://ndseg.org/){:target="_blank"}, [CSGF](https://www.krellinst.org/csgf/){:target="_blank"}, etc.?</span>
 <span style="font-weight:500">Absolutely</span>, [for so many reasons]({% post_url 2020-8-8-nsfgrfp %}).
 Let's chat!
+- <span style="font-weight:500">How do I talk to Faculty?</span>
+What if they haven't replied to my emails?
+Haha, a perennial problem!
+Happy to discuss further, as it kinda depends on what you're going for;
+while I can't promise you'll get a response, perhaps we can figure out a way to still get you what you want.
+- <span style="font-weight:500">Do you have tips for improving science communication?</span> Yes, great question!
+If you are asking about writing help, I will encourage you to check out the [Hume Center for Writing and Speaking](https://hume.stanford.edu/tutoring){:target="_blank"} or the [Technical Communication Program](https://engineering.stanford.edu/students-academics/technical-communication-program){:target="_blank"} in [Huang Engineering](https://campus-map.stanford.edu/?srch=04-080){:target="_blank"}.
+If you're asking about visual illustrations and plots, there are a few books out there like [_The Visual Display of Quantitative Information_](https://www.edwardtufte.com/tufte/books_vdqi){:target="_blank"} by Edward Tufte, and I've also created [curricula](https://enze-chen.github.io/mse104l/) and [guides]({% post_url 2021-1-17-matplotlib %}) about creating figures in software.
+You are also free to use my Stanford MSE-themed templates for [documents](https://docs.google.com/document/d/1sfr_XQ0LwapQDIzobPFpjHfRk1QCmZfFgwzvm0gsz9g/edit?usp=sharing){:target="_blank"} and [presentations](https://docs.google.com/presentation/d/1LDv9veirAnjh2ZcnNkAmh1vTdW_8CCUpeRo9ybCxs2s/edit?usp=sharing){:target="_blank"} if you like them!
 - And, if by some odd chance: Can you teach me how to use atomistic simulations to study planar defects? 😂 Why happily... never thought anyone would ask...